5G Technology

 Risks

 The use of emerging technologies can also create risks in civil society programming.
-Read below on how to discern the possible dangers associated with 5G in DRG work, as well as how to mitigate for unintended – and intended – consequences.
+Read below to learn how to discern the possible dangers associated with 5G in DRG work, as well as how to mitigate unintended—and intended—consequences.

 Personal Privacy

-With 5G connecting more and more devices, the private sector will be moving further into public space through sensors, cameras, chips, etc. Many of the connected devices will be things we never expected to be connected to the internet before: washing machines, toilets, cribs, etc. Some will even be inside our bodies, like smart pacemakers.
-The placement of devices with chips into our homes and environments eases the process of collecting data about us and other forms of surveillance.
+With 5G connecting more and more devices, the private sector will be moving further into public space through sensors, cameras, chips, etc. Many connected devices will be things we never expected to be connected to the internet before: washing machines, toilets, cribs, etc. Some will even be inside our bodies, like smart pacemakers.
+The placement of devices with chips into our homes and environments facilitates the collection of data about us, as well as other forms of surveillance.

-A growing number of third-party actors have sophisticated methods for collecting and analyzing data related to us.
+A growing number of third-party actors have sophisticated methods for collecting and analyzing personal data.
 Some devices may only ultimately collect meta-data, but this can still seriously reduce privacy.
-Meta-data is information connected to our communications that does not include the content of those communications: for example, numbers called, websites visited, geographical location or the time and date a call was made, etc. The EU’s highest court has ruled that this kind of information can be considered just as sensitive as the actual contents of communications because of insights that the data can offer into our private lives.
+Meta-data is information connected to our communications that does not include the content of those communications: for example, numbers called, websites visited, geographical location, or the time and date a call was made.
+The EU’s highest court has ruled that this kind of information can be considered just as sensitive as the actual contents of communications because of insights that the data can offer into our private lives.
 5G will allow telecommunications operators and other actors access to meta-data that can be assembled for insights about us that reduce our privacy.

 Espionage

-For most, 5G will be supplied by foreign companies — in the case of Huawei and ZTE, governments that do not uphold human rights obligations or hold democratic values.
-For this reason, some governments are concerned about the potential of abuse of data and even about foreign spying.
-Several countries, including the United States, Australia and the United Kingdom, have taken actions to limit the use of Chinese equipment in their 5G networks due to fears of potential spying.
-The US has perhaps taken the strongest stance, through NDAA Section 889 mentioned above.
-However, a 2019 report on the security risks of 5G by the European Commission and European Agency for Cybersecurity warns against using a single supplier to provide 5G infrastructure because of espionage risks.
-The general argument against a single supplier (usually made against the Chinese supplier Huawei), is that if the supplier provides the core network infrastructure for 5G, the supplier’s government (China) will gain immense surveillance capacity, through meta-data, or even through a “back door” or intentionally installed vulnerability.
-Government spying through private sector and telecom equipment is commonplace, and China is not the only culprit.
+For most, 5G will be supplied by foreign companies.
+In the case of Huawei and ZTE, the government of the country these companies operate in (the People’s Republic of China) do not uphold human rights obligations or democratic values.
+For this reason, some governments are concerned about the potential of abuse of data for foreign espionage.
+Several countries, including the United States, Australia, and the United Kingdom, have taken actions to limit the use of Chinese equipment in their 5G networks due to fears of potential spying.
+A 2019 report on the security risks of 5G by the European Commission and European Agency for Cybersecurity warns against using a single supplier to provide 5G infrastructure because of espionage risks.
+The general argument against a single supplier (usually made against the Chinese supplier Huawei), is that if the supplier provides the core network infrastructure for 5G, the supplier’s government (China) will gain immense surveillance capacity through meta-data or even through a “backdoor” vulnerability.
+Government spying through the private sector and telecom equipment is commonplace, and China is not the only culprit.
 But the massive network capacity of 5G and the many connected devices collecting personal information will enhance the information at stake and the risk.

 Cybersecurity Risks

-As a general rule, the more digitally connected we are, the more vulnerable to cyber threats; 5G aims to make us and our devices ultra-connected.
-With 5G and the Internet of Things, the attack surface will be truly enormous.
+As a general rule, the more digitally connected we are, the more vulnerable we become to cyber threats.
+5G aims to make us and our devices ultra-connected.
 If a self-driving car on a smart grid is hacked or breaks down, this could bring immediate physical danger, not just information leakages.
 5G centralizes infrastructure around a core, which makes it especially vulnerable.
-The complex supply chain also multiples risks: according to an EU coordinated cybersecurity risk assessment, “[t]he deployment of 5G networks is taking place in a complex global cybersecurity threat landscape, notably characterized by an increase in supply-chain attacks.”
 Because of the wide application of 5G based networks, 5G brings the increased possibility of internet shutdowns, endangering large parts of the network.

 5G infrastructure can simply have technical deficiencies.
 Because 5G technology is still in pilot phases, many of these deficiencies are not yet known.
 5G advertises some enhanced security functions, but security holes remain because devices will still be connected to older networks.